verdie-g/StoredProcedureEFCore/README.md

 Stored procedure execution was not supported in entity framework core:
 - [Raw store access APIs: Support for ad hoc mapping of arbitrary types #1862](https://github.com/aspnet/EntityFramework/issues/1862)
 - [Stored procedure mapping support #245](https://github.com/aspnet/EntityFramework/issues/245)

+It is now supported since EF Core 2.1 but this library has few advantages compared to *FromSql*:
+- Extra property in the model won't throw an exception.
+The property keeps its default value
+- The interface is easier to use.
+Output parameters and return values seem difficult to use with EFCore
+- Mapping is 30% faster